Understanding Your Cat’s Grooming Needs

 The Right Tools for Feline Grooming

-Now that you are convinced of the importance of joining forces with your cat in the grooming arena, it is time to arm yourself—and not with just any old brush you find at the bottom of the pet supplies bargain bin.
+Now that you are convinced of the importance of joining forces with your cat in the grooming arena, it’s time to arm yourself—and not with just any old brush you find at the bottom of the pet supplies bargain bin.
 No, your cat deserves the secret weapons of grooming: tools that make the experience pleasant for both of you.

 Let’s talk brushes and combs.
 Every cat commander needs a trusty sidekick, and the slicker brush is often the weapon of choice.
 It’s ideal for gently removing loose fur and for smoothing out minor knots.
 For cats with long hair, a wide-toothed comb can be a lifesaver, slipping through fur to detangle without pulling.
-Consider of this comb as a magician’s wand, which, with a little skill, can make matted fur disappear.
+Ponder of this comb as a magician’s wand, which, with a little skill, can make matted fur disappear.
 Remember, always be as gentle as you would want someone to be with your own hair—gentle strokes can avoid pulling the hair and causing discomfort.

 Let’s not forget the smaller gadgets in your grooming belt.
 Nail clippers should be sharp and designed specifically for cats—this isn’t the time to repurpose human clippers, as you risk splitting the nail.
 Trim carefully, avoiding the pink quick where the nerves and blood supply are.
 If you are feeling unsure, a vet or professional groomer can demonstrate the proper technique.